Alaska Airlines tightens security on flights ahead of inauguration

 Other Alaska security measures include:

-- All passengers traveling to and from the DC metro area must remain in their seats for one hour from take-off or landing to these airports.
+- All passengers traveling to and from the D.C. metro area must remain in their seats for one hour from takeoff or landing to these airports.

-- Checked firearms are temporarily banned on flights to the DC metro area
+- Checked firearms are temporarily banned on flights to the D.C. metro area.

 - Increased mask enforcement on the ground and throughout the journey for all routes, including at the departure and arrival airports.

-Delta and United have also banned firearms in checked luggage on flights to the D.C.-area from Jan.
+Delta and United have also banned firearms in checked luggage on flights to the D.C. area from Jan.
 16 through Jan.
 23. And American Airlines is extending from Jan.
-16 to Jan 21 a suspension of alcohol sales on flights to and from the D.C.-area.
+16 to Jan 21 a suspension of alcohol sales on flights to and from the D.C. area.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.